Astonishing interstellar comet captured in new images by NASA Mars missions

 By Ashley Strickland, CNN

-(CNN) — The latest images of an interstellar comet shared by NASA have captured how an array of spacecraft witnessed a flyby that was truly out of this world, revealing clues to the object’s composition, revealing clues to the object’s composition.
+(CNN) — The latest images of an interstellar comet shared by NASA have captured how an array of spacecraft witnessed a flyby that was truly out of this world, revealing clues to the object’s composition.

 Astronomers first detected the rare comet, known as 3I/ATLAS, on July 1.
 It’s only the third observed interstellar object, or ISO, to originate outside of our solar system and pass through it.